 It may be too soon to fully assess the damage Trump’s failure in the Gulf will cause, but let’s list what’s obvious.

-If you think Vladimir Putin somehow has not noticed this, or Xi Jinping, prepare to be shocked by what happens next.
+If you think Vladimir Putin or Xi Jinping somehow has not noticed this, prepare to be shocked by what happens next.
 Because Iran just demonstrated one of the geostrategic truths of 21st century warfare.
 Cheap, long-range, precision guided missiles can close any chokepoint in the world – obviating the need for navies.

-Having demonstrated the limitations of the US military machine, and expended a decade’s worth of interceptor missiles – each of which costs on average four times the projectile it is designed to stop – Trump has sent an open invitation to aggressors everywhere to have a go themselves.
+Having shown the limitations of the US military machine, and expended a decade’s worth of interceptor missiles – each of which costs on average four times the projectile it is designed to stop – Trump has sent an open invitation to aggressors everywhere to have a go themselves.

 It is ironic that, for a man with so little cognitive ability, Trump is able to achieve such massively destabilising cognitive effects.